magnushirst/pair-programming-workshop/README.md

 ### The Unstructured Pair Style
 This type of pairing is common when there is no specific approach being used.
 This technique is best for **mobbing** on a problem when there's **more than 2 people contributing**.
 You have to be careful not to fall into bad practices and micro-managing the coding.

-### Ping-Pong Pairing
-This technique **embraces Test-Driven Development (TDD)** and is perfect when you have a clearly defined task that can be implemented in a test-driven way.
-It uses the Red, Green Blue technique of TDD and splits it between 2 engineers.

-* "Ping": Developer A writes a failing test
-* "Pong": Developer B writes the implementation to make it pass.
-* Developer B then starts the next "Ping", i.e. the next failing test.

-Each "Pong" can also be followed by refactoring the code together, before you move on to the next failing test.

 ## Tools
  * [Intellij](https://www.jetbrains.com/help/idea/code-with-me.html)
  * [VS Code](https://code.visualstudio.com/learn/collaboration/live-share)